-When you upgrade from Windows 7 or Windows 8 to Windows 10, the error 0x800707E7 – 0x3000D may occur and the setup is canceled automatically.
-The same error may occur when installing a Feature Update (e.g., upgrading from v1803 to v20H2) in Windows 10.
+When you upgrade from Windows 7 or Windows 8 to Windows 10 or 11 or do a repair installation, the error 0x800707E7 – 0x3000D may occur and the setup is canceled automatically.
+The same error may occur when installing a Feature Update (e.g., upgrading from 21H2 to 22H2).
 Here is the full error message:

 We couldn't install Windows 10.
 We've set your PC back to the way it was just before you started installing Windows 10.
 0x800707E7 - 0X3000D The installation failed in the FIRST_BOOT phase with an error during MIGRATE_DATA operation.

 0x800707E7) denotes The specified profile is intended for a device of a different type than the specified device.

 The error occurs when the setup process attempts to migrate data from the old installation to the new.
 If the old installation has service user accounts (e.g. nVidia’s